kr-25/HAMLET4FAIRNESS/README.md

 Once you run HAMLET with a specific dataset and a specific metric to optimize, at the top of the window, HAMLET allows to encode both the AutoML search space and the user-defined constraints into the LogicalKB (see the next section for the accepted syntax).

-The two ready-to-use LogicalKB that have been used for the paper's experiments can be found in the resources folder (```automl/res/``) of this repository:
+The two ready-to-use LogicalKB that have been used for the paper's experiments can be found in the [resources folder](https://github.com/kr-25/HAMLET4FAIRNESS/tree/db6ad0d705845bd50d18e548bf0bd81cd64dfd26/automl/resources) of this repository:
 - ```kb.txt``` is a knowledge base containing the search space leveraged in our experiments;
 - ```pkb.txt``` (PreliminaryKB) is a knowledge base containing the search space along with some suggested constraints (discovered in the paper [Data pre-processing pipeline generation for AutoETL](https://www.sciencedirect.com/science/article/abs/pii/S0306437921001514)).